 The Freedom of Information Act (FOIA) is the access to information legislation that tries to ensure that information is by default free.
 Each country has its own Freedom of Information Act and although they are namesakes, they differ in various ways.
-The laws govern access to information and are equivalent to the Promotion of Access to Information Act (PAIA).
+The laws govern access to information and are the equivalent to the Promotion of Access to Information Act (PAIA).
 Many people use the terminology access to information (ATI) and freedom of information (FOI) interchangeably.
-The purpose of most access to information laws is to improve transparency between government and citizens – or public access to information held by the state.
+The purpose of most freedom of information acts is to improve transparency between government and citizens – or public access to information held by the state.

 Freedom of Information Acts